 A generalised diagram of butterfly wing venation, with anatomical labels - by Gillian Elsom.

 The wing venation of a Swallowtail butterfly Papilio machaon an example of a butterfly from the family Papilionidae - by Gillian Elsom.

 Found in a wide range of open habitats, e.g. gardens, grasslands, maquis and riverine environments.

 Dill Anethum graveolens, Chervil Anthriscus cerefolium - not on Corfu, Coriander Coriandrum sativum, Fennel Foeniculum vulgare, Kumquat Citrus japonica (introduced) Lemon Citrus x limon (introduced) Grapefruit Citrus x paradisi (introduced) Orange Citrus x sinensis (introduced) Lime Citrus x aurantiifolia (introduced).
 Most commonly encountered on Fennel in Corfu.

 Most frequently encountered nectaring, where the butterfly supports its weight with continuous flight above the flower.
 Usually seen as singletons, it is particularily easy to photograph/video on blooms of the Aromatic Inula Dittrichia vicosa, in the autumn.

-The information provided here is based on verified sightings submitted via this website since January 1st 2021.
-Data prior to 2021 is from external sources.
+*The information provided in the tables below is based on verified sightings of the Swallowtail submitted via this website since 1st January 2021.